vineetha1225/Gold-Price-Forecasting-India/README.md

-# Gold Price Forecasting Model — India
+# Gold Price Forecasting Model In India

 A machine learning project that predicts future gold prices in India using 16 years of real data from 2010 to 2026.